nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### <a name="edit-student"></a>3.2 Edit Student's Details or Grade : `edit`

 Edits the details or grade of an existing student's in the PE.
+Both the student ID and class ID must be unique.
 Take note that 1-indexing is used here as according to the displayed list.

 Format 1: